 Expanding format.
 A virtual hard disk format.
-An expanding virtual hard disk image file resides on your host computer and is small initially.
+An expanding virtual hard disk image file resides on your Mac.
 Its size grows as you add applications and data to the virtual machine.

 FireWire connection.
 A wired connection that enables a high-speed data transmission between computers.